c3lang/c3docs-old/docs/types.md

 ### Distinct types

-Distinct types is a kind of typedef which creates a new type that has the same properties as the original type but is - as the name suggests - distinct from it.
+Distinct types is a kind of def which creates a new type that has the same properties as the original type but is - as the name suggests - distinct from it.
 It cannot implicitly convert into the other type.
-A distinct type is created by adding `distinct` before the type name in a "typedef": `typedef <typename> = distinct <type>`
+A distinct type is created by adding `distinct` before the type name in a "def": `def <typename> = distinct <type>`

-    typedef MyId = distinct int;
+    def MyId = distinct int;
     fn void* get_by_id(MyId id) { ... }

     fn void test(MyId id)